aemiralfath/IH-Userland-Onboard/README.md

 COMMENT ON COLUMN "tfa"."enable_at" IS 'full RFC3339 format';

-COMMENT ON COLUMN "sessions"."is_current" IS 'true login, false not login';
+COMMENT ON COLUMN "session"."is_current" IS 'true login, false not login';

-COMMENT ON COLUMN "events"."created_at" IS 'full RFC3339 format';

-COMMENT ON COLUMN "events"."updated_at" IS 'full RFC3339 format';
 ```

 #### 2. dbdiagram.io script